kerimoyle/libcellml-tutorials/howto/actions/get_issues.rst

 Issues can also be retrieved from subgroups based on their severity, as shown in the examples below.

+Each :code:`Issue` also contains the following attributes:

+- A description: a brief statement about the problem and how it might be fixed;
+- A reference heading: a chapter number pertaining to the formal :cellml2:`CellML 2.0 Specification` document, for issues related to formatting and specification;
+- A URL: a web address at which more detailed information and examples pertaining to the issue are available;
+- A cause: an :code:`enum` which reports the type of item responsible for the issue.
+  This is one of the enums:

+  - :code:`COMPONENT`,
+  - :code:`CONNECTION`,
+  - :code:`ENCAPSULATION`,
+  - :code:`IMPORT`,
+  - :code:`MAP_VARIABLES`,
+  - :code:`MATHML`,
+  - :code:`MODEL`,
+  - :code:`RESET`,
+  - :code:`RESET_VALUE`,
+  - :code:`TEST_VALUE`,
+  - :code:`UNDEFINED`,
+  - :code:`UNIT`,
+  - :code:`UNITS`,
+  - :code:`VARIABLE`, and
+  - :code:`XML`.

+.. include:: ../code_snippets/snippet_get_issues.rst

 .. container:: toggle

   .. container:: header